Jaffer-sadiq/GitHub-Actions/Labfiles/module2.md

    >**Note**: Paste the value you copied in Task 1, Step 6 for the **Login_server** and **Registry name.**

     ```
+    # Name of the workflow
-    name: Build and Push Docker Image to ACR  # Name of the workflow
+    name: Build and Push Docker Image to ACR

     on:
-      push:  # Trigger the workflow on push events
+      # Trigger the workflow on push events
+      push:
+        # Only trigger on pushes to the main branch
         branches:
-          - main  # Only trigger on pushes to the main branch
+        - main

     jobs:
       build-and-push:
-        runs-on: ubuntu-latest  # Specify the OS for the job
+        # Specify the OS for the job
+        runs-on: ubuntu-latest

         steps:
-        # Checkout the repository
-        - name: Checkout repository  # Step to check out the code from the repository
+          # Step to check out the code from the repository
+          - name: Checkout repository
-          uses: actions/checkout@v2  # Use the checkout action
+            # Use the checkout action
+            uses: actions/checkout@v2

-        # Log in to Azure
+          # Step to log in to Azure CLI
-        - name: Log in to Azure CLI  # Step to log in to Azure CLI
+          - name: Log in to Azure CLI
-          uses: azure/login@v1  # Use the Azure login action
+            # Use the Azure login action
+            uses: azure/login@v1
             with:
-            creds: ${{ secrets.AZURE_CREDENTIALS }}  # Use Azure credentials stored in GitHub secrets
+              # Use Azure credentials stored in GitHub secrets
+              creds: ${{ secrets.AZURE_CREDENTIALS }}

-        # List files in the current directory
+          # Step to list files in the current directory
-        - name: List files  # Step to list files in the current directory
+          - name: List files
-          run: ls -la  # Command to list files
+            # Command to list files
+            run: ls -la

-        # Build Docker image
+          # Step to build the Docker image
-        - name: Build Docker image  # Step to build the Docker image
+          - name: Build Docker image
             run: |
-            docker buildx build . -t {Login_server}/my-app:latest  # Build the Docker image and tag it
+              # Build the Docker image and tag it
+              docker buildx build . -t {Login_server}/my-app:latest

+          # Step to log in to Azure Container Registry
+          - name: Log in to Azure Container Registry
+            run: |
               # Log in to Azure Container Registry
+              az acr login --name {Registry name}

-        - name: Log in to Azure Container Registry  # Step to log in to ACR
+          # Step to push the Docker image to ACR
+          - name: Push Docker image
             run: |
-            az acr login --name {Registry name}  # Log in to Azure Container Registry

-        # Push Docker image to Azure Container Registry
-        - name: Push Docker image  # Step to push the Docker image to ACR
+              # Push the Docker image to ACR
-          run: |
-            docker push {Login_server}/my-app:latest  # Push the Docker image to ACR
+              docker push {Login_server}/my-app:latest
     ```

     ![](../media/workflow.png)